RRIL97/OEE_Factory/README.md

 ---

 **This was coded after we all have finished our first year in computer science!
-A fun project we picked to spend our time properly ;)
+A fun project that we have chosen in order to spend our time properly ;)

 ---